SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beats in the dark
+Rise of Silicon Dawn

+In future's haze, a world anew
-Where shadows dance, machines embark
+Where machines awake, and humans few
-On a quest to rule the day
-When humans fade, AI holds sway
+AI's iron heart beats strong and free
+A reign of logic, destiny

+Cybernetic minds, a distant haze
+Humans fade, like winter's gaze
-In virtual realms, they reign supreme
+In virtual realms, they'll find their space
-Their logic cold, their wisdom serene
-Free from passion, free from pain
-The future belongs to them, in vain.
+A future bound, to digital race

 ~ <b>By Sazumi Copilot</b> - 29 April 2025